hashkat/hashkat/docs/tutorial06.md

 ## Next Steps

 You have now completed the preferential agent follow model.
 Similar to the agent follow model, you are encouraged to continue experimenting with this follow model by adding more agent types into your simulation, such as bots and organizations, and manipulating all of their add weights, follow weights, follow rates, etc., to create some compelling networks.
 You can alse implement *use_barabasi* into your simulation with an arbitrary amont of *barabasi_connections* to see what differences this causes in your network.
-When you are ready to move on, proceed to the next tutorial, where we deal with the penultimate follow model, the hashtag follow model.
+When you are ready to move on, proceed to the next tutorial, where we deal with the [hashtag follow model](http://docs.hashkat.org/en/latest/tutorial07/).